 Just as it was during the 1800s, the saloon is open for wandering souls to stop in for a drink.
 Visitors can pull up a stool and hear stories of the hangings and ghosts believed to inhabit the authentic old west bar.

-Nearby, situated in the middle of Main Street, is the Placerville Belltower, which played an extremely important role during the Gold Rush.
+Nearby, situated in the middle of Main Street, is the Placerville Belltower, which played a vital role during the Gold Rush.

-Close to the heart of downtown, and accessed by its streets, the City of Placerville owns and operates Gold Bug Mine, the only gold mine in California that is open to visitors.
+Close to the heart of downtown, and accessed by its streets, the City of Placerville owns and operates Gold Bug Mine, one of a few gold mines in California that is open to visitors.

-Here visitors can explore a real gold mine the with a real guide or on their own.
+Here visitors can explore a real gold mine with a practical guide or on their own.
 Hard hats required.

-There is also a small museum on site that explains how things work in the mining world, and visitors can even touch things.
-There is even a place to pan for gold, where kids and adults can get a down and dirty hands on history lesson, as well as the thrill of catching gold fever.
+There is also a small museum on-site that explains how things work in the mining world, and visitors can even touch things.
+There is even a place to pan for gold, where kids and adults can get a down and dirty hands on a history lesson, as well as the thrill of catching the gold fever.

 Just up the trail from the Gold Bug is Priest Mine, which can be explored by guided tour.

-There are also some nice little trails around the mine, which provides an excellent opportunity to view wildlife, get in touch with nature, have a party, picnic or family gathering.
+There are also some beautiful little trails around the mine, which provides an excellent opportunity to view wildlife, get in touch with nature, have a party, picnic, or family gathering.
 There are picnic areas as well as a pavilion that can be rented for special events.

-Scattered around the City of Placerville, is a its system of Wine Country Trails.
+Scattered around the City of Placerville, is a system of Wine Country Trails.

-El Dorado County has of over 60 distinctive wineries within its borders, including well-known Boa Vista Vineyards, David Girard Vineyards, Fenton Herriott Vineyards, Narrow Gate Vineyards and many more, all located in Placerville.
+El Dorado County has over 60 distinctive wineries within its borders, including well-known Boa Vista Vineyards, David Girard Vineyards, Fenton Herriott Vineyards, Narrow Gate Vineyards and much more, all located in Placerville.

-Placerville is located at the center of Mother Lode country and there are plenty of side trips to take if you decide to stay longer than one day.
-In town there are several motels along with a nice selection of restaurants making Placerville a good base camp for exploring California’s Gold Country.
+Placerville is located at the center of Mother Lode country, and there are plenty of side trips to take if you decide to stay longer than one day.
+In town, there are several motels and an excellent selection of restaurants.
+Placerville is a fun base camp for exploring California’s Gold Country.

 A nice side trip only a few miles from downtown Placerville is Apple Hills.
-Here visitors can enjoy farms and ranches offering u-pick apples and pumpkins during season.
-One place well worth a visit is El Dorado Orchards where you can take a ride on the Apple Ridge train.
+Here visitors can enjoy farms and ranches offering u-pick apples and pumpkins during the season.
+One place well worth a visit is El Dorado Orchards, where you can take a ride on the Apple Ridge train.